 Depending upon their role in the company, they could have access to all types of sensitive information you don’t want falling into the hands of a competitor or hackers.

 Invest in the best antivirus software you can afford.
 Make sure your computers reside behind a firewall.
 With more companies turning to cloud-based computing, you gain the advantage of advanced security via a larger third-party provider.

 Ask questions about what they do to keep hackers out of your system.
-You’ll probably find software gets updated immediately to prevent any backend entry points.
+You’ll probably find real-time malware protection gets updated immediately to prevent any backend entry points.
 In addition to what your cloud provider offers, however, you should also install antivirus protection on each of your employees’ computers.

 7. Automate Backups